Grade Forgiveness Policy

 Authority: Academic Affairs and Enrollment Management

-- A currently enrolled undergraduate student may improve the GPAs (term, institutional, transfer, and overall) by repeating an undergraduate course in which a grade of D or F was received and requesting that the previous grade earned in the course be excluded from the GPA calculations.
+- A currently enrolled undergraduate student may improve their grade point averages (term, institutional, transfer, and overall) by repeating an undergraduate course in which they earned a grade of D or F and requesting that the previous grade earned in the course be excluded from the GPA calculations.

-- Only three grade forgiveness requests may be filed in a student’s undergraduate career.
+- A student may file only three grade forgiveness requests during their undergraduate career.
 A student may request grade forgiveness for the same course more than once, but each repeated attempt can only forgive one prior attempt.

 - Only the last grade earned, whether higher or lower, will be used in calculating undergraduate GPAs.